Gix075/jqueryEasyTools/README.md

-# jqueryEasyTools 1.0.0 beta2.1
+# jqueryEasyTools 1.0.0
 jQuery Scripts Collection

-**jqueryEasyTools** is a collection of javascript tools that can help you to save time doing something such as load GoogleMaps or YouTube video or make a cool spinner for ajax calls and so on.
+**jqueryEasyTools** is a collection of javascript tools that can help you to save time doing something such as load GoogleMaps, load YouTube video with a custom player, manage cookies, make a smooth scroll or make a cool spinner for ajax calls and so on.

 ## Warning
-Do not use before version 1.0.0
+This is the first stable release of jqueryEasyTools.
+I hope this can be good.
+If you find some bugs, please make a bug report [here](https://github.com/Gix075/jqueryEasyTools/issues).

 ## Installation